Azure-Samples/dotnet-demo-speech-enabled-tv-client/README.md

 # Azure Cognitive Services Demo Client for TV and Devices Solutions

-This project provides a demo client that helps illustrate how to build speech-enabled client solutions that leverage Azure Cognitive Services and CoPilot Studio Bots.
+This project provides a demo client that helps illustrate how to build speech-enabled client solutions that leverage Azure Cognitive Services and Microsoft Copilot Studio Bots.
 The client builds on top of existing Microsoft sample code, pulling together details specific to delivering a successful integration for the TV and Devices solution space.

 The Azure Cognitive Services used by the demo client include:

 * Azure Speech-to-Text (STT)
 * Azure Text-to-Speech (TTS)
 * Azure Conversational Language Understanding (CLU)
-* Microsoft CoPilot Studio (MCS)
+* Microsoft Copilot Studio (MCS)

 ## Azure Requirements